Vienna › Best Time to Visit Vienna

-Vienna Spring Festival – This festival that starts in mid-March and runs through the first week of May, brings music from some of the world’s greatest composers like Brahms and Mozart to the Konzerthaus.
+- Vienna Blues Spring Festival – This festival that starts in mid-March and runs through the first week of May brings music from some of the world’s greatest composers like Brahms and Mozart to the Konzerthaus.

-St. Patrick’s Day – St. Patrick’s Day may be an Irish holiday, but it’s celebrated in a big way in Vienna.
-In 2019, festivities will take place on March 16 with events across the city.
+- St. Patrick’s Day – St. Patrick’s Day may be an Irish holiday, but it’s celebrated in a big way in Vienna.
 There will be live Irish music at pubs and other venues, Irish food specials at restaurants, and the highlight, a parade that departs at noon from the Schottenstift followed by Irish dance performances.

 Vienna in April

-Vienna City Marathon – Held in early April each year, April 7 in 2019, this marathon attracts over 40,000 participants and hundreds of thousands of spectators.
+- Vienna City Marathon – Held in early April each year, this marathon attracts over 40,000 participants and hundreds of thousands of spectators.

-Easter Markets – There will be Easter Markets throughout the city, with the one at Schönbrunn the most popular with its backdrop of the palace and focus on traditional arts and crafts.
-In 2019 it will be open from April 6 to April 23.
+- Easter Markets – There will be Easter Markets throughout the city, the one at Schönbrunn, with its backdrop of the palace and focus on traditional arts and crafts, is the most popular.

-Easter Weekend – Easter Weekend begins with Maundy Thursday and ends with Easter Monday, a public holiday.
-In 2019 it will be celebrated April 18 through April 22, bringing music and a variety of events to the city, including the Vienna Symphonic Orchestra which stages its annual “Spring in Vienna” concert.
+- Easter Weekend – Easter Weekend begins with Maundy Thursday and ends with Easter Monday, a public holiday.
+It brings music and a variety of events to the city, including the Vienna Symphonic Orchestra which stages its annual “Spring in Vienna” concert.

-Styria Village – This annual four-day program, April 11 through April 14 in 2019, offers the opportunity to watch Styrian folkloric lederhosen and dirndls, dance groups and demonstrations like local basket weaving, baking local Krapfen (donuts) with farmers and more.
+- Styrian Spring Festival – This annual four-day program offers the opportunity to watch Styrian folkloric lederhosen and dirndls, dance groups and demonstrations like local basket weaving, baking local Krapfen (donuts) with farmers and more.

 Vienna in May

-Vienna Festival (Wiener Festwochen) – This annual festival runs for five weeks, mid-May through mid-June (May 10 to June 16, 2019), and is considered one of Europe’s most prominent cultural events.
+- Vienna Festival (Wiener Festwochen) – This annual festival runs for five weeks, mid-May through mid-June, and is considered one of Europe’s most prominent cultural events.
 It combines a variety of disciplines in various events and traditionally opens with a free concert in front of City Hall.

-Genuss Food Fair – For three days in mid-May, May 10 to May 12 in 2019, Stadtpark is turned into the country’s biggest food fair featuring over 190 stalls.
+- Genuss Food Fair – For three days in mid-May, Stadtpark is turned into the country’s biggest food fair featuring over 190 stalls.
 Watch chefs create themed tasters of regional dishes and Austrian bakers and farmers show off their work traditions.
 The highlight is the opportunity to eat your way through Austrian foods with everything from Viennese potato goulash to cheese Knopfle and Austrian sourdough bread.

-Long Night of Churches – This annual night will take place on May 24 in 2019, a free “open night” event in which locals and visitors can enjoy free concerts and plays, join tours, view exhibitions and climb up church towers and domes of nearly 200 Viennese churches.
+- Long Night of Churches – In this annual free “open night” event, locals and visitors can enjoy free concerts and plays, join tours, view exhibitions and climb up church towers and domes of nearly 200 Viennese churches.

 Vienna in June

-Wienissimo – This early June festival (dates for 2019 yet to be announced), offers the chance to join local Viennese to a nearly 200-foot-long table for dining on some of the best eats and drinks from local vintners, taverns, bakeries and cake shops at a number of venues around the city.
+- Wienissimo – This early June festival, offers the chance to join local Viennese at a nearly 200-foot-long table for dining on some of the best eats and drinks from local vintners, taverns, bakeries, and cake shops around the city.
 Am Hof Square also offers shows at its Lustspielhause theater pavilion.

-The Life Ball – One of the most important and most glamorous charity balls in all of Europe, this event will take place on June 8 in 2019 to raise money for non-profit organizations helping those with AIDS or HIV around the world.
-It includes an opening ceremony, performances, live concerts, international stars and a fashion show.
+- The Life Ball – One of the most important and most glamorous charity balls in all of Europe, this event raises money for non-profit organizations helping those with AIDS or HIV around the world.
+It includes an opening ceremony, performances, live concerts, international stars, and a fashion show.

-Danube Island Festival – The biggest free open-air music festival in Europe attracts over three million visitors to the city for three days to enjoy the music of world-famous musicians and bands, with some of the past acts including Scorpions, Train and Simple Minds.
-In between the concerts are opportunities to do Zumba, slack lining and boxing as well as watch street soccer championships.
+- Danube Island Festival – The biggest free open-air music festival in Europe attracts over three million visitors to the city for three days to enjoy the music of world-famous musicians and bands, with some of the past acts including Scorpions, Train, and Simple Minds.
+In between the concerts are opportunities to try Zumba, slacklining, and boxing as well as watch street soccer championships.
 During the day there are activities for kids like a giant water slide and face painting.

 Vienna in July

-Summer Stage – Temporary stages are set up along the quays of Donau Inlet, hosting everything from live music to performance art every night through July and August.
+- Summer Stage – Temporary stages are set up along the quays of Donau Inlet, hosting live music, performances, and performance art every night through July and August.

-ImPulsTanz – This month-long event that runs from mid-July through mid-August, July 11 to August 11 in 2019, features the latest in cutting-edge performance art with more than 100 contemporary dance productions from around the world.
+- ImPulsTanz – This month-long event that runs from mid-July through mid-August, features the latest in cutting-edge performance art with more than 100 contemporary dance productions from around the world.
 There is also a special nighttime program with DJs and festival parties.

 Vienna in August

-Neustift Festival – For four days each year in mid-August, August 16-19 in 2019, this festival takes place in the outskirts of town, with a winery village transformed into an authentic Austrian party.
-Local wines, traditional fare, dirndl dresses, lederhosen and brass music are all enjoyed.
+- Neustift Kirtag Festival – For four days each year in mid-August, this festival takes place in the outskirts of town, when a winery village transforms into an authentic Austrian party.
+Local wines, traditional fare, dirndl dresses, lederhosen, and brass music are all enjoyed.

-Kammermusikfestival – This chamber music festival enjoys an especially atmospheric setting at Vienna’s beautiful moated castle, Schloss Laudon, annually in late August.
-In 2019, it will take place from August 26 through September 1.
+- Kammermusik-Fest – This chamber music festival enjoys an especially atmospheric setting at Vienna’s beautiful moated castle, Schloss Laudon, annually in late August.
 It includes a rich selection of romantic and classical chamber works along with music from Beethoven Mozart and other greats.

 Vienna in September

-Fashion Week – For 10 days in mid-September (2019’s dates yet to be announced), Vienna Fashion Week brings fashion shows to the fashion marquee in front of the MuseumsQuartier.
+- Fashion Week – For 10 days in mid-September, Vienna Fashion Week brings fashion shows to the fashion marquee in front of the MuseumsQuartier.
 There will be a variety of fashion parties and pop-up stores throughout the city, with both internationally-renowned designers and newcomers.

-Wiener Wiesn-Fest – For just over two weeks starting in late September, September 26 through October 13 in 2019, this festival attracts a mostly local crowd who celebrate Austrian folklore.
-The Kaiserwiese at the Prater amusement park will be filled with dance performances, brass music, local craft demonstrations, and lots of food and drink, including beer, sauerkraut and stelze (crispy pork leg).
+- Wiener Wiesn-Fest – For just over two weeks starting in late September, this festival attracts a mostly local crowd who celebrate Austrian folklore.
+The Kaiserwiese at the Prater amusement park will be filled with dance performances, brass music, local craft demonstrations, and lots of food and drink, including beer, sauerkraut, and stelze (crispy pork leg).

-Vienna Design Week – Starting in late September, September 27 through October 6 in 2019, this prestigious design fair takes place at various locations and includes guided design tours that delve into both new and classical Viennese design.
+- Vienna Design Week – Starting in late September, this prestigious design fair takes place at various locations and includes guided design tours that delve into both new and classical Viennese design.

 Vienna in October

-Viennale International Film Festival – This is Austria’s most important international film event and one of the oldest and most famous in the German-speaking world.
-Every year in late October (2019 dates to be announced), it takes place in spectacular cinemas in the city’s historic center.
+- Viennale International Film Festival – This is Austria’s most important international film event and one of the oldest and most famous in the German-speaking world.
+Every year in late October, it takes place in spectacular cinemas in the city’s historic center.
 It shows everything from golden oldies to daring avant-garde film, some in English or with English subtitles.

-Halloween – There are lots of parties and other events to celebrate Halloween in Vienna, including Prater’s annual Halloween event in which a day of special attractions are offered, from a family-friendly ghost train to a horror labyrinth and a parade.
+- Halloween – There are lots of parties and other events to celebrate Halloween in Vienna, including Prater’s annual Halloween event which includes special attractions like a family-friendly ghost train, horror labyrinth, and parade.
 Visitors and locals alike are invited to dress in costume and take part.

 Vienna in November

-Wien Modern Festival – This contemporary music festival takes place for 30 days starting in late October or early November, bringing dozens of premieres and prestigious international performers to the city (2019 dates to be announced).
+- Wien Modern Festival – This contemporary music festival takes place for 30 days starting in late October or early November, bringing dozens of premieres and prestigious international performers to the city.

-Christmas Markets – Starting in mid-November every year, over 24 Christmas markets are set up on the city’s beautiful squares.
-Visitors enjoy buying and browsing all sorts of holiday-related items, local handmade crafts, mulled wine, hot punch and roasted chestnuts along with live carol singing.
+- Vienna Christmas Markets – Starting in mid-November, over 24 Christmas markets are set up on the city’s beautiful squares.
+Visitors enjoy buying and browsing all sorts of holiday-related items, local handmade crafts, mulled wine, hot punch, and roasted chestnuts along with live carol singing.

 Vienna in December